Getting Started

 Each approach has pros and cons depending on your goals:

-- Some setups include a desktop environment, while others are headless (no graphical interface, only command-line).
+- Some setups include a desktop environment (a Graphical User Interface/GUI), while others are headless (no graphical interface, only command-line).

 - A dedicated hypervisor can host multiple test environments, while a direct install gives you a single dedicated machine.